Billplz/Billplz-for-Formidable/README.md

 ### Manual Installation

 * Download: [Plugin File](https://github.com/billplz/billplz-for-formidable/archive/master.zip)
-* Rename the folder inside the archive to `formidable-billplz`
 * Login to WordPress Dashboard
 * Navigate to Plugins >> Add New >> Upload
 * Upload the files >> Activate